 Amazon Prime has six months free and then half price for college students.
-Also, households on government assistance may qualify for a half price deal.
+Households on government assistance can also qualify for a half price deal.
 Here are the details on these Amazon Prime discounts.

 Amazon Deal for College Students